-Posted by Wouter Debie, Last modified by Pieter Vandercammen on 29 October 2020 06:11 PM
+Posted by Wouter Debie, Last modified by Craig Godbold on 29 November 2023 01:25 PM

 When learning a new progamming language, you always start with a Hello-world project.
 Mostly it is a simple exercise to learn the basics of a language.
 Let's do the same to start knowing the basic of the ByteBlower API in TCL.
 Lets make a Hello-world project - aka a simple back 2 back flow between 2 port.
 For this to work we need